Address Objects

 View Details

-You can view the address object Details by clicking the Name of an object from the Manage > Security Policies > Addresses page.
+You can view the address object Details by clicking the Name of an object from the Policies > Security Policies > Addresses page.
 The Details will display the IPs, CDIRs and FQDNs populated based on its type and configuration.
 It will also display the associations with policy rule sets and any object services.